joelparkerhenderson/demo-rust-axum/README.md

 * The general concepts of HTTP requests and responses.

-* The general concepts of of RESTful routes and resources.
+* The general concepts of RESTful routes and resources.

 * The general concepts of formats for HTML, JSON, and text.